issalig/misc/cpcz80adventures.md

 I have used Linux but on Windows you can also do it.
 I will use WinAPE http://www.winape.net/downloads.jsp running under linux with WINE (sudo apt install wine).
+**If you are using a non-english language some characters will be taken as accents by Linux and wont be correctly interpreted by WinAPE.
+You can use the Autotype function or add English keyboard layout to Linux and change it when writing in WinAPE**
 Also I will use iDSK tools https://github.com/cpcsdk/idsk but you can use similar tools.

 Binary numbers are composed of binary digits that are 0's or 1's.
 The conversion to decimal is done by multiplying each digit by the i-th power of two.